gjermundgaraba/bjaanes.github.io/_posts/2016-04-10-smart-home-series-part-6-openhab.md

 # The Setup

-I have currently 3 Raspberry Pi&#8217;s working for me.
+I have currently 3 Raspberry Pi's working for me.
 I have one with OpenHAB and the MQTT message broker and two others placed in my apartment with some sensors attached to them.

 <a href="http://gjermundbjaanes.com/wp-content/uploads/2016/04/IMG_20160410_185710.jpg" rel="attachment wp-att-664"><img class="alignnone wp-image-664" src="http://gjermundbjaanes.com/wp-content/uploads/2016/04/IMG_20160410_185710.jpg" alt="Raspberry Pi with Grove" width="369" height="491" /></a>

 &nbsp;

-It&#8217;s not pretty yet, but I have bought some super generic electronic project boxes from ebay to put them in.
+It's not pretty yet, but I have bought some super generic electronic project boxes from ebay to put them in.

 It will look nice at some point, I promise!